thirdweb-dev/nextjs-membership-lounge/README.md

 An example project using Next.js.
 The project show case how to restrict the access of your web contents to the users with your NFTs.

+This project demonstrated how you could validate if a wallet own a specific NFT on the client-side and the server-side using our SDK.

+**NFT Ownership Validation**

+To validate NFT ownership on the **server-side**, the client would have the sign a message using their private key to the server.

+For **client-side** validation, you could verify the ownership on the blockchain directly using the connected wallet.

 ## Pages Walkthrough
 **1. `pages/_app.tsx`**